Loafjet/Loafjet/README.md

 ```
 # Combination of Position and Animations 📙

+* Customise your Loaf according to the below given chart 🎛.

 Position&Animation | Left | Right | Top | Bottom
 --- | --- | --- | --- | ---
 Top | ✅ | ✅ | ✅ | ✅
 Centre | ✅ | ✅ | ❌ | ✅
 Bottom | ✅ | ✅ | ❌ | ✅
-* Customise your Loaf according to the above given chart 🎛.

 ## Author